hpcgarage/intrepyddguide/library/functions.md

 ### Subset of NumPy libraries

 Intrepydd supports the following subset of NumPy libraries.
-Each function name points to the Numpy reference page for the function, and can have some bullets to note its prototype in Intrepydd and other differences from the Numpy version. `T`, `T1` etc stand for either `int32`, `int64`, `float32`, `float64` in function prototype.
+Each function name points to the Numpy reference page for the function, and can have some bullets to note its prototype in Intrepydd and other differences from the Numpy version.
 - [acos](https://docs.scipy.org/doc/numpy/reference/generated/numpy.arccos.html)
   - Note: the first argument can be either an array or a scalar
 - [add](https://docs.scipy.org/doc/numpy/reference/generated/numpy.add.html)